- Origin of Name

 the 8th of January 2013 by the GNC

-the final name is decided by the forthcoming, final constitution.
+the final name is decided by the forthcoming constitution.
 No

-one knows why the word "country" was added to the official name - maybe
+one knows why the word "state" was added to the official name

 Map of Ancient Libya, showing the locations of the native Berber tribes